Getting Started with the Action Challenge

 "We have kids that are not always really successful in the classroom because they’re not great at doing a lot of the classroom things, but they love hands-on things and love to build.
 When I get to see them successfully build something that they imagined in their mind and that they got to build, it is incredible."

-NFPA offers grants to help host your Challenge event.
+NFPA offers grants of up to $500 to help host or participate in an Action Challenge event.
 Find out more and apply here!

 The best way for students to learn about the fluid power industry is to get connected to NFPA members.
 Find out how industry can get involved with and support the Fluid Power Action Challenge.